Commercial account manager (Current Employee) – Alberta – 20 February 2014

 Terrible place to work, all upper management cares about is bottom line.
 Put profit before customer service at all levels.
 Definitely behind competitors in technology and processes.
 Employees leaving on a regular basis, moral very low, and has poor reputation in local area.
 Company is a follower and not a leader in the banking industry.

-Customer Service Representative (Former Employee) – Milton, ON – 22 February 2017
+Corporate Client Associate (Former Employee) – Mississauga, ON – 16 October 2017

-Customer Service Agent (Former Employee) – Montréal, QC – 20 February 2017
+Customer Service Representative (Current Employee) – Etobicoke, ON – 3 October 2017

 This branch is located in a community neighborhood with an ample numbers of customers, usually it goes busy. everyday we learn different things sometime technical sometime in term of customer service.
 The branch works together for a common goal and that is to exceed customer expectations.
 Now the trend of online banking is setting almost everywhere so when the branch got dead that the hardest part working in the branch, other than everything we do we enjoy.